Visiting Madrid: our favorite things to do

 There are a few different ticket options available on their website and the prices, as these types of attractions generally go, are quite reasonable.

 As it was our first trip to Spain, we wanted some context to what we were seeing, so we opted for a Skip-The-Line Early Entrance Guided Tour that we booked through Viator.
-It was definitely worth it.
+We thought it was definitely worth it.

 The Royal Palace is included in Go City Explorer Pass.
 These kinds of compilation passes can be a great value when visiting the city, but make sure you do the math first, to see if the sights it includes mesh with your plans and that you will be making good use of it before you buy.
 More info here.